confluentinc/ksql/README.md

 # Contributing

-Contributions to the code, examples, documentation, etc, are very much appreciated.
-For more information, see the [contribution guidelines](/docs/contributing.md).
+Contributions to the code, examples, documentation, etc. are very much appreciated.

 - Report issues and bugs directly in [this GitHub project](https://github.com/confluentinc/ksql/issues).
-- Read the [Developer Notes](./DEVELOPMENT.md) on how to work with the KSQL source code, including building and testing KSQL.
+- Learn how to work with the KSQL source code, including building and testing KSQL as well as contributing code changes to KSQL by reading our [Development and Contribution guidelines](CONTRIBUTING.md).

 # License